doublethefish/obsidian-crait-plugin/README.md

 1. a name
 2. an Obsidian command to run
-3. a cron schedule syntax expression
+3. a inactivity-period
-   * This will be the frequency your job runs.
-If you need help writing a cron schedule [crontab.guru](https://crontab.guru/) can help
+   * This will be the frequency your job runs, after the user (you) stops doing anything in side obsidian.

 Each job also has three toggable options